balanced/balanced-docs/overview/rev1/guides/orders/refund.rst

 .. snippet:: order-credits-fetch

-Determine which credits you wish to reverse and reverse them.
+Determine which credits you wish to reverse and reverse each of them.

 .. snippet:: credit-reverse